jakemcc/jakemccrary.com/source/_posts/2020-12-30-speeding-up-magit-with-the-native-comp-branch-of-emacs.markdown

 ---
 layout: post
-title: "Speeding up Magit with the native-comp branch of Emacs"
+title: Speeding up Magit with the native-comp branch of Emacs
-date: 2020-12-28 20:43:05 -0600
+date: 2020-12-30 20:08 -0600
 comments: true
-published: false
+published: true
 description: Here is a summary of trying out the native-comp branch of Emacs and how it changed Magit's performance on a large git repository.
 keywords: emacs, magit
 categories:
 - emacs
 ---